-Anan is a world-class bear viewing area and one of the few places in the world where both black and brown bear feed at the same creek at the same time.
-Anan Creek is home to one of the largest runs of pink salmon in southeast Alaska, some 200,000 – 300,000 salmon return each year and help support the high density of black and brown bears that gather there.
+Anan is a world-class wildlife viewing area and one of the few places in the world where both black and brown bear feed at the same creek at the same time.
+Anan Creek is home to one of the largest runs of pink salmon in Southeast Alaska; some 200,000 – 300,000 salmon return each year and help support the high density of black and brown bears that gather there.

 The abundant seasonal food source that the salmon run provides attracts a variety of wildlife to the creek.
 Harbor seals, bald eagles, and mink are common at Anan.
 Steller sea lions, orcas, wolves, humpback whales, and wolverines have also been spotted at and near Anan.

 Anan is a primitive recreational experience where natural forces dominate.
 The three main goals of Anan management are having as little effect on the bear populations as possible, bear and public safety, and maintaining and providing an extraordinary experience for visitors.